HackerOS-Linux-System/HackerOS-Updates/README.md

 # HackerOS Updates
 How to use HackerOS updates ?
-Use hacker update or a --only-system
+Use hacker update --only-hackeros or a --only-system